BarneyBuffet/docker-tor/README.md

 This docker image runs a Tor service on an[ Alpine](https://www.alpinelinux.org/) linux base image.
 The Tor service that can be configure, as single or combination of a:

 1. Tor __Socks5 proxy__ into the onion network (default)
-2. Tor __hidden service__ for onion websites (not supported yet)
+2. Tor __hidden service__ for onion websites.
+Including client public/private key generation.
 3. Tor __relay__ to support the onion network (not supported yet)

 The docker image:

 * Starts with an Alpine linux base image
-* Downloads the Tor source code tarballs and associated signature file
+* Downloads the Tor source code tarballs signature file
 * Verifies the Tor source tarballs against [Roger Dingledine: 0xEB5A896A28988BF5](https://2019.www.torproject.org/include/keys.txt) key
 * Compiles Tor from source
 * Templates out the Tor config file [torrc](https://www.mankier.com/1/tor)